 Three Generations of Judo: USJA President Gary Goltz and Two of His Students Share the Multiple Benefits of Judo Training

-Extreme Chokes! — USJA President Gary Goltz Demonstrates His Judo Choking Techniques on Student Gavin Purdy and Black Belt Executive Editor Robert Young
+Extreme Chokes! — USJA President Gary Goltz Demonstrates His Judo Choking Techniques on Student Gavin Purdy and Black Belt Editor-in-Chief Robert W. Young

 USJA President Gary Goltz on the History of Judo, Hayward Nishioka and Black Belt